vitessio/website/content/en/docs/faq/operating-vitess/queries.md

 ## Can I set a session variable query timeout?

-If you would like something similar to Percona's [max_statement_time](https://www.percona.com/doc/percona-server/5.6/management/statement_timeout.html#max_statement_time) you can set the vttablet command line flag as follows: -queryserver-config-query-timeout=15.
+If you would like something similar to `[max_execution_time]`(https://dev.mysql.com/blog-archive/server-side-select-statement-timeouts/) you can set the vttablet command line flag as follows: `-queryserver-config-query-timeout=15`.
 This is set in seconds.

 You can also specify a query comment like `select /*vt+ QUERY_TIMEOUT_MS=1000 */ `...